• Lower Price

 If you struggle with the last few hard-to-catch hairs, taut the skin to lift the hair.
 This makes it easier for the razor to catch the stragglers.
 Make sure you’re using a sharp and effective razor, like the OneBlade.
 Its double-sided blade means you can easily and effectively shave from any direction to get rid of every awkward hair.

-9. Avoid red irritated skin with an alcohol-free aftershave
+9. Avoid rash after shaving your beard with an alcohol-free aftershave

 After shaving, apply a soothing, alcohol-free aftershave balm.
-This can soothe your skin and help prevent common skin rashes by cooling and moisturising, and allowing any skin irritation on the face to fade away.
+This can soothe your skin and help prevent a beard shaving rash by cooling and moisturising and allowing any skin irritation on the face to fade away.
 Why non-alcoholic?
-Alcohol disinfects the skin, but it can also dry it out, resulting in a raw feeling and red irritated skin.
+Alcohol disinfects the skin, but it can also dry it out, resulting in a raw feeling and beard skin irritation.

 A man using his hands to push his face to the side to shave his cheek with an electric razor.

 To prevent skin irritation after a shave, good hygiene is essential, so always clean your shaver during and after shaving.
 Run the razor under some lukewarm water – make sure you’re using a water-resistant razor, like the OneBlade, to avoid any water damage to the blades.
 Shake off excess water and let it dry, and change your blades to keep it as sharp as possible.
-A dull blade will leave your face feeling sore and even more irritated.
+A dull blade will leave your face feeling sore and even more irritated, which could lead to a beard shaving rash.
 Never run out with the Philips OneBlade blade subscription.

 11. Shave regularly – but not too regularly